 The Foundation expands its funding with a grant to the Johns Hopkins Bloomberg School of Public Health to support emergency preparedness efforts.

 The Foundation expands its emergency preparedness funding with a grant to the Arlington Department of Health to develop a public health emergency volunteer management system.

 Dr. James Sprague is elected Chairman of the Board of Directors.

 The Board bestows the honorary title of Chairman-Emeritus to Pierre S. de Beaumont.

 The de Beaumont Fellowship for Cancer Vaccine Research is established, with a grant to the Dana-Farber Cancer Institute.

-The de Beaumont Foundation opens its Bethesda, Maryland office on River Road.
+The de Beaumont Foundation opens an office on River Road in Bethesda, Md.